Procedures

 Create a Database Vault in the KeyControl Vault Server

 The KeyControl Vault appliance supports different type of vaults that can be used by all type of applications.
 This section describes how to create a Database Vault in the KeyControl Vault Server.
+See Creating a Vault for more details.

 -

-Log into the KeyControl Vault Server web user interface:
+Log in to the KeyControl Vault Server web user interface:

 -